 Perennials for Shade

 Heuchera provide year-round foliage interest with the added benefit of flowers.
 Helleborus are an exquisite early spring bloomer.
 With many years of growing and trialing perennials in the botanical gardens at Plant Paradise Country Gardens we can recommend the real winners so that you can successfully garden in shade.
-The perennials featured below have wonderful characteristics that make them some of our best perennials for shade.
-All for sale at Plant Paradise Country Gardens.
-View the complete catalog.
+The perennials featured below have wonderful characteristics that make them some of our best recommendation for shade perennials.